Find Affordable College Courses

 After completing their Associate Degree, allied health graduates from Mandl School carry an average student debt load of $27,659.

-Read full report on Allied Health Professions at Mandl School - The College of Allied Health
+Full Allied Health Professions at Mandl School - The College of Allied Health Report

-Out of the 36 schools in New York that were part of this year’s ranking, New York City College of Technology landed the # 5 spot on the list.
-Located in the large city of Brooklyn, City Tech is a public school with a large student population.
+The in-demand associate degree programs at New York City College of Technology helped the school earn the #5 place on this year’s ranking of the most popular allied health professions schools in New York.
+Located in the large city of Brooklyn, City Tech is a public college with a large student population.

 Of the 55 students majoring in allied health at City Tech, 24% are male and 76% are female.